AGU LANDInG to encourage and support diversity, equity and inclusion leaders in geoscience

 Geoscience is the least racially and ethnically diverse of all STEM fields.
 Women remain underrepresented in geoscience professions even though 40% of undergraduate and graduate students identify as women.
 Less than 1% of physical science majors are people with disabilities, and this proportion is significantly lower than all other majors except mathematics.
 Advanced degrees are not the only indication of one’s success in the Earth and space sciences, yet AGU recognizes that we can and should do better than having only 15% of geoscience doctorates awarded to people of color.
 Until diversity is a fundamental feature of scientific excellence, the lack of an equitable, inclusive geoscience community will hamper scientific innovation and discovery.

-Developing this equitable and inclusive environment in the geosciences requires a systemic cultural shift, and leaders play a critical role, particularly in the workplace.
-AGU LANDInG will foster new collaborations that focus on practices related to the recognition and value that diversity leaders and their activities bring to institutional systems.
-The LANDInG Project will prepare and empower geoscientists to become agents of lasting, systemic change.
+Developing this equitable and inclusive environment in the geosciences requires a cultural shift, and leaders play a critical role, particularly in the workplace.
+AGU LANDInG will foster new collaborations that focus on practices related to the recognition and value that diversity leaders and their activities bring to institutions.
+The LANDInG Project will prepare and empower geoscientists to become agents of lasting institutional and societal change.

-Ultimately, AGU LANDInG will provide annual cohorts of champions with resources, mentoring and training to develop equitable, inclusive and welcoming environments across all scientific disciplines.
+Ultimately, AGU LANDInG will provide annual cohorts of champions with resources, professional development and mentoring to develop equitable, inclusive and welcoming environments across all scientific disciplines.

 Steering committee members